mmkke/GMRI/README.md

 ___
 ## Results

-Our best model's returned an explained variance ratio of ~0.58.
+Our best models returned an explained variance ratio of ~0.58.
 Due to the complexity of market factors impacting price of Pollock, this seems to be a reasonable result.
 It is clear that there are many features not included in our data set that are influencing price - as anticipated.

 Based on the regression coefficients, Domestic Pollock Price is most strongly influenced by Domestic Pollock Amount.
 This relationship makes intuitive sense, since the coefficient is negative and we can assume that increased catches negatively impact market price.